 Whether you're a camera aficionado who needs the highest quality images and zoom capabilities, a movie fan who wants crystal clear playback and great sound quality, a budget-conscious shopper looking to just get a solid Android phone cheap, or a high roller who just needs to have the best of the best – T3 has you covered.

-The best Android phone for you isn’t necessarily the most expensive or advanced phone, although of course, you’ll find lots of flagship phones such as the best Samsung phones in our list.
-We’ve taken great care to include phones for every kind of Android user, and for every budget.
+The best Android phones for you may not necessarily be the most expensive or most advanced phone, however you’ll find plenty of options on our list including top-of-the-line brands.
+From some of the best Samsung phones to the best gaming phones for Android users, we’ve taken great care to include a phone for every kind of shopper and for every type of budget.

 The best Android phones 2021